 Randy - Wisconsin 2021

-Accommodations include a room with 2 twin beds on the first floor and a room with 2 twin beds on the second floor.
-The third floor has 4 twin beds along with a futon couch which converts to a full bed.
+Private accommodations can be found in the area at www.ely.org at the participants own expense.
+Semi-private accommodations are available onsite at no cost during courses only, and only to course participants.
+Accommodations during the courses include a room with 2 twin beds on the first floor and a room with 2 twin beds on the second floor.
+The third floor has 5 twin beds along with a futon couch which converts to a full bed.
 There are 3 bathrooms (2 with showers).

-We provide all transportation during course activities.
+We provide transportation for course activities.
 Course participants are responsible for their own transportation to and from the Northwoods Research Center.

 We will answer your questions, address your concerns, send directions and suggestions of what to bring, and help you hook up with other participants to share transportation from the airports.